It’s time to adopt strategic onboarding

 Growing evidence is showing a short term approach to onboarding is a missed opportunity to retain and engage new talent.
 Strategic onboarding, which Mark Stein defines as “a program that allows employees to learn through an extended time frame and apply what they learn on the job.
 Reduces operating costs, and helps new hires improve their contribution” When a short term approach is used, new hires are bombarded with what is classed as essential information.
 Too much information leaves many new hires feeling overwhelmed.
 The key is to extend the onboarding process over several weeks or months.
 This extension improves learning saturation and accelerates performance.
 Creating deeper connections are a by-product of extending over a period of time.

 Strategic onboarding doesn’t just happen.
 The key is to connect new hires to other people through buddies, experts, and mentors.
-This creates highly contextual learning opportunities that can be applied to daily work.
-According to Bersin research1, people retain only 10 percent of what they read, 50 percent of what they learn through discussion, and 75 percent or more from on-the-job experiences.
+Deliberately connecting people in this way creates highly contextual learning opportunities.
+According to Bersin research, people retain only 10 per cent of what they read, 50 per cent of what they learn through discussion, and 75 per cent or more from on-the-job experiences.
 The principle of learning through others is a gold mine for improving new hire success.

-With a strategic onboarding program in place that incorporates learning through others, your new hires will be empowered to thrive by getting up to speed faster and being more committed and connected which reduces turnover.
+With a strategic onboarding program in place that incorporates learning through others, your most talented people will be empowered to thrive by getting up to speed faster and being more committed and connected which reduces turnover.
 Beyond the benefits to new hires themselves, a strategic onboarding approach will help create a stronger overall team and collaborative workplace.
 Through this, you’ll contribute to the bottom line, one successful onboarding experience at a time.